 Yorkies are definitely a dog that needs to be groomed.
 If you keep their hair short they will need to visit the groomer once every 4-8 weeks, depending on the cut, to keep it shaped up.
 (If you are interested in learning how to cut your pups hair by yourself in an easy to maintain style, check out this post we created with video tutorial included.)
 If you are planning on keeping your Yorkie’s hair long, then daily brushing, and more frequent bathing will be required.

 Here is a list of grooming requirements that your pup will need, and how often they should be done.

 Bathing – In general a Yorkie will need to be bathed once every 3-4 weeks.
 Yorkies kept in a long coat may need a bath once every 2-3 weeks.

 Brushing – Daily brushing will be needed for a Yorkie kept in a long coat, and brushing once every 3-5 days will be needed on a Yorkie kept in a shorter coat, depending on how short it is.
 Some dogs may even need brushing a few times per day if their hair is very fine and prone to tangling easier.

-Nail Trimming – This will need to be done every 2-3 months.
+Nail Trimming – This will need to be done every 2-8 weeks, depending on your dog and how fast their nails grow.
 If you are nervous about doing this on your own, your vet or groomer would be happy to do it for you.